KZhang2002/Ethics-Web-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Be sure to install node.js and yarn
+## Be sure to install node.js and yarn for this
-installing npm cant hurt as well but it isnt required

 ## Available Scripts